idatta21/Project2/data_channel_is_entertainment.md

 ```

 This is the model.
 It is pre-processed with centering and scaling and it
 uses 10-fold CV.
-The variables involved may vary from channel to
+The variables involved may vary from channel to channel
-channel.
+as described above.

 ``` r
 vMod <- train(